hoangduytran/blender-manual/manual/editors/outliner/usage.rst

    Linking objects to a collection.

-Data-blocks can be dragged and dropped to manage data relations in the Outliner.
-To begin a drag and drop, :kbd:`LMB` click and drag from the name or icon of a data-block.

-Objects can be moved to collections by dropping on the name or contents of a collection.
+You can move an object (or collection) to a different parent collection by dragging and dropping.

-To link an object to a collection, hold :kbd:`Ctrl` while dropping.
+You can link an object (or collection) to a parent collection by dragging and then holding :kbd:`Ctrl` while dropping.
+This way, you can make the object (or child collection) part of multiple parent collections at the same time.

-To set parent-child relations between objects, drop an object onto another object while holding :kbd:`Shift`.
+You can parent an object to another by dragging and then holding :kbd:`Shift` while dropping.

 .. note::